 We’re inviting food industry experts and mentors for additional one-on-one coaching and mentoring attendees.
 Check back for updates!

 Our event partner, Flint Farmers’ Market, will be hosting the Boot Camp.

-- You have an established business are ready to launch an enterprise in Flint and benefiting Flint residents.
+- An established business in Flint and benefiting Flint residents.

-- You’re a good food enterprise in grocery or food retail, a healthy food producer, a food processor/distributor, or similar.
+- A good food enterprise in grocery or food retail, a healthy food producer, a food processor/distributor, or similar.

-- Your business is or has the potential to increase access to healthy food, offer quality jobs, demonstrate environmental stewardship, and use Michigan grown products when possible.
+- Business is or has the potential to increase access to healthy food, offer quality jobs, demonstrate environmental stewardship, and use Michigan grown products when possible.

-Applications will received on a rolling basis with all due by Monday, September 11 at 5:00pm.
+Applications are now closed.
 Accepted applicants will be notified by Friday, September 29.
 An orientation call will be scheduled with selected attendees in early October.